 Did anyone catch that reference?
 Anywho, generally our ears start to really feel it when there’s an SPL above 80dB.
 Because standard rock concerts hover around 100-130 db, it’s handy to have ear protection.
 I can tell you first hand that I thought I did permanent damage after my first metal show.
 Lol.

 Interested in learning more?
-Check out this video (parts 1 & 2)
+Check out these videos!

 Well that’s about it for today my friend!
 I hope I’ve answered the question, What is SPL?